ankeesler/anwork/doc/FEATURE.md

   Also, add the ability to specify task ids and officially test this.
 It can be like
     "set-running" $finished
   which would set all of the tasks that are finished as running.
 - We need to add a version number to every package!
-And a version command.
 - By default, the persistence context should be the home directory.
 - Show the summary of a task.
 For example, the amount of times we moved from running to blocked and running to waiting.
 Basically the amount of times we switched out of running to something other